Tony556/ctfd_auto_install_for_pi3/README.md

 An autoinstaller script made in Python 2.7 for CTFd (built with and for the Raspberry Pi 3 Model B)
 ====

-#NOTE: SCRIPT IS NOT FINISHED.
+#NOTE: SCRIPT IS IN A WORKING STATE, BUT NOT FINISHED.

 CTFd is a CTF in a can.
 This script puts that can into yet another can that includes basic eating utensils.